 "From its early days in the basement of Sewall Hall, the Shepherd School has developed into one of the premier music schools in America.
 As one of the founding faculty, I will outline the pre-history of the school from the initial gift of Sallie Shepherd Perkins to its actual opening in 1975 and go on to discuss the problems faced in the early years, the contributions of its deans, and the successes that have brought the school to its present outstanding reputation."

-The Cornerstone: An article by Anne Schnoebelen and interview with Samuel Jones, Founding Dean of the Shepherd School of Music, about the early days of the Shepherd School
+Benjamin, Sallie, and the Shepherd School of Music: An article by Anne Schnoebelen and interview with Samuel Jones, Founding Dean of the Shepherd School of Music, about the early days of the Shepherd School.